ThomasLVermeersch/MovieReviewApp/README.md

-Web App made in Ruby on Rails to view movie reviews and review them.
+Web App made in Ruby on Rails to view movie reviews and review movies.